 These services are typically administered from a security operations center (SOC).
 The contractual arrangement between provider and client may or may not include additional managed IT services.
 Companies providing these services typically call themselves managed service providers (MSPs) or managed security services providers (MSSPs), depending on their services portfolio.

 Customer demand is driving growth in the market for managed security services.
 As shown in the chart below, investment in data security is a top overall business priority for more than half of organizations.

 Figure 1: Business priorities in the next three years

 Benefits of a managed services approach to security

-Managed security services is more than simply outsourcing security to reduce capital or staffing costs.
-Keypoint Intelligence/InfoTrends research indicates that managed security services can deliver a superior performance.
+Managed security services are more than simply outsourcing security to reduce capital or staffing costs.
+Keypoint Intelligence/InfoTrends research indicates that managed security services can deliver superior performance.

 Specifically, this performance includes a 50% reduction in the possibility of having a data breach caused by some of the most common external threats.
 Security services can prevent threats from entering the organization—negating the potential for significant impacts like data loss or downtime.

 While most publicized data breaches are the result of malicious activity, accidental data loss is also a major problem.
 Keypoint Intelligence/InfoTrends research shows that security services can also reduce accidental breaches by half.
 This helps organizations counter internal security challenges, whether it is a rogue employee or an external party that has gained access to employee credentials.

 Best technology and people, at a lower cost